bdoonan/lol-manager/README.md

 # lol-manager

 This is a manager simulator game that I am working on.
 Currently it is barely fleshed out as it just simulates the whole of one year.
 I am currently learning how to use react in the frontend and call an api made with the flask backend for MVP, playoff teams, and champion.
+To run the application make sure that flask is installed in venv in the backend.
+Also make sure react and yarn are installed to run the programs.
+To run the program use two command prompt windows.
+In both you need to be in the lol-manager file.
+To run the frontend use the command yarn start and to run the backend server use the command yarn start-api.
+To run the backend in debug mode you can use the command start-api-dev instead if you want to edit the flask file.